Frye Fire BAER Update August 28, 2017

-Location: Safford Ranger District, Coronado National Forest The Frye Fire Burned Area Emergency Response (BAER) project received additional funding on August 15, 2017 to continue stabilizing... more
+Location: Safford Ranger District, Coronado National Forest The Frye Fire Burned Area Response (BAER) process has recommended that 300 acres of unburned Douglas-fir forest be treated to reduce. more

 A lightning strike ignited the Frye Fire on June 7, 2017 in the old burn scar of the 2004 Nuttall Complex Fire.
 Management of the Frye Fire has been turned back to the Safford Ranger District of the Coronado National Forest.
 A Burned Area Emergency Response (BAER) Implementation program is currently in place to treat the fire area.